 Freedom from the mind

 Wanting little is one of the skills that serves me best.
 However, I didn’t force frugality upon myself, it came naturally.
 A common misconception is that frugality is a struggle, a sacrifice.
 For me, it was the inevitable result of self-inquiry.
-Meditating led me to realize that what made me profoundly happy was right here, right now.
+Meditating led me to realize that what made me profoundly happy was always available right here, right now.

 To finish, here’s a quote from Herman Hesse’s Siddharta I find inspiring.
 It demonstrates the freedom brought by breaking mental bondages.